Permutation Feature Importance

 Generating a set of feature scores requires that you have an already trained model, as well as a test dataset.

-Add the Permutation Feature Importance module to your pipeline.
-You can find this module in the Feature Selection category.
+Add the Permutation Feature Importance component to your pipeline.
+You can find this component in the Feature Selection category.

 Connect a trained model to the left input.
 The model must be a regression model or a classification model.